Note

 In this example the advanced strategies using regular block orders and linked orders are presented and their impact on the market outcome both on system and unit level compared to strategies using only single hourly orders.

-In this tutorial, we will show, how to create and integrate this advanced market clearing and adjust bidding strategies to allow the use of regular block orders and linked orders.
+In this tutorial, we will show how to create and integrate this advanced market clearing and adjust bidding strategies to allow for the use of regular block orders and linked orders.
 Finally, we will create a small comparison study of the results using matplotlib.

 As a whole, this tutorial covers the following